-Basement mold and mildew can easily be avoided with better designed walls.
+Basement mould and mildew can easily be avoided with better designed walls.
 Common building practices trap moisture in wall assemblies preventing them from drying.

 The musty basement smell that we have come to accept as unavoidable, is actually quite avoidable.
 The solution is really quite simple - stop building below grade with walls that were designed for above grade and your basement won't smell like old gym socks.